 Senders submit messages to a topic.
 The topics enable the receiving application creates its own subscription and defines a filter to every subscription.
 Only those messages that are matching the filter are received by the application.

-You want to connect two on-premises applications that are running inside a corporate centre. each data centre has its own network address translation (NAT) that blocks incoming data as application sits behind the firewall.
+You want to connect two on-premises applications that are running inside a corporate center. each data center has its own network address translation (NAT) that blocks incoming data as application sits behind the firewall.

 Service Bus allows applications to establish a Transmission Control Protocol (TCP) connection that opens all the communication between the two applications travel through this connection.